 Both sociopaths and malignant narcissists can be charming, intelligent, seductive, and successful.
 They share similar traits of being unreliable, self-centered, insincere, dishonest, and needing control.
 Both malignant narcissists and people with APD have an inflated view of themselves and a sense of entitlement.
 Even when they’re abusive, they believe they’re justified and deny responsibility for their behavior.
 They lack insight, empathy, and emotional responsiveness.
 Although they might feign appropriate emotional reactions, this is a learned behavior and not sincerely felt.

 Narcissists who have fewer and less severe symptoms, along with “narcissistic” people who don’t have full-blown NPD, can have insight, guilt, remorse, and an ability to emotionally connect, as well as love.
-(See Dealing with a Narcissist: 8 Steps to Raise Self-Esteem and Set Limits with Difficult People to determine if your loved one is capable of change and whether your relationship can improve.)
+(See Dating, Loving, and Leaving a Narcissist: Essential Tools for Improving or Leaving Narcissistic and Abusive Relationships to determine if your loved one is capable of change and whether your relationship can improve.)

 Differences between Sociopaths and Narcissists